-The Family Support Program provides individual services and supports to families that include a child with severe disabilities.
+The Children's Long Term Support (CLTS) Program provides individual services and supports to families that include a child with severe disabilities.
 The program recognizes that meeting the needs of children who have severe disabilities may place hardships on a family's emotional, physical, and financial resources.

 Who is eligible?Families are eligible for services if they have a child with severe disability who is under the age of 18 and living at home.
 A severe disability is a physical, mental, or emotional limitation that seriously restricts the child's ability to carry out basic daily living activities such as self-care, learning, communication, mobility, and self-direction.